Günter Nimtz: Related experiments

-Temporal conclusions and future research
+Conclusions and future research

 Nimtz' interpretation is based on the following theory: The expression $1 \over {(hv)^2 - (pc)^2}$ in the Feynman photon propagator means that a photon has the highest probability of traveling exactly at the speed of light $(hv = pc)$, but it has nonvanishing probability to violate the laws of special relativity, as a "virtual photon", over short time and length scales.
 While it would be impossible to transport information over cosmologically relevant time scales using tunneling (the tunneling probability is simply too small if the classically forbidden region is too large), over short time and length scales, the tunneling photons are allowed to propagate faster than light, in view of their property as virtual particles.
 The photon propagation probability is nonvanishing even if the photon's angular frequency omega is not equal to the product of the speed of light c and the wave momentum p.
 Nimtz has written in more detail on signals and the described interpretation of the FTL tunneling experiments.

 Although his experimental results have been well documented since the early 1990s, Günter Nimtz' interpretation of the implications of these results represents a highly debated topic, which numerous researchers consider as incorrect (see above, #Scientific opponents and their interpretations).
 Some oppositional studies on zero time tunneling have been published.
 The common descriptions of FTL-tunneling signals presented in most textbooks and articles are corrected into final conclusions according to Brillouin and other important physicists.